Brexit and Travel to Europe

 If any members of your party need to renew or obtain a passport, we recommend you apply at least 12 weeks before your holiday.
-As of 7 May 2020 the UK passport office is advising of a 10-week application processing period.
 See www.gov.uk or call the UK Passport Office on 0300 222 0000 for advice and information.
 Citizens of other countries should check with the relevant authorities for passport and visa requirements.

 UK citizens will no longer be able to use the EU or EEA lanes at passport control in airports or ports.
 Use only the ‘All Passports’ lanes.

 In addition to taking out travel insurance for all members of your party we strongly recommend you carry a valid EHIC (European Health Insurance Card) or GHIC (Global Health Insurance Card) which will provide access to public healthcare systems in the EU and Switzerland.
 Check whether your EHIC’s 5 year validity has expired… if so, you’ll need to apply for a GHIC.

 Driving in Europe

 British photocard driving licenses remain valid for use in EU countries, but if you hold a paper license or a license issued in the Channel Islands or Isle of Man, you’ll need an additional International Driving Permit, which can be obtained from main Post Offices.

 If driving you’re own car in Europe, you’ll need a ‘green card’ from your car insurance provider to validate your insurance in Europe.
 This is a physical card.
 Apply to your insurer at least a month before you travel.